Updated: Jul 23

-This month's Book Brief highlights three key points from One Page Talent Management, with a New Introduction: Eliminating Complexity, Adding Value that are important for us Talent Folk to keep top of mind.
+This Book Brief highlights three key points from One Page Talent Management, with a New Introduction: Eliminating Complexity, Adding Value that are important for us Talent Folk to keep top of mind.
 With a read through of the full book, you'll find plenty of thought leadership to apply to the talent practices in your organization.
 Especially relevant for the current journey at Southwest are guidance on performance management, competencies and talent reviews.

 Remember, Book Briefs offer talent development-specific application from business, leadership and sundry books.
 Not a review.
 Not a synopsis.
 Three to five bullets that you can apply to your daily TD life.

 1. Consider value vs. complexity.
 With every talent activity that you support, strive to reduce complexity and add value to your customer and the business.

 Evaluate value vs. complexity in your next design or launch process.
 Before launching performance management for the new year for instance, start with a blank whiteboard.
 Strip out nice-to-have steps in the process - what's the bottom line need for performance management based on how your company uses ratings.
 Keep steps simple and geared to your customers, both managers and employees.

 2. Create transparency and expect accountability.
 Starting with a bias for transparency and accountability supports openness and sets an expectation for leaders to proactively manage their talent and employees to own their own career progression.